rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 <span class="caption">Listing 14-4: Documentation for the `my_crate` crate as a
 whole</span>

-Notice there isn't any code after the last line that begins with `//!`.
-Because we started the comments with `//!` instead of `///`, we're documenting the item that contains this comment rather than an item that follows this comment.
+Notice there isn’t any code after the last line that begins with `//!`.
+Because we started the comments with `//!` instead of `///`, we’re documenting the item that contains this comment rather than an item that follows this comment.
 In this case, the item that contains this comment is the *src/lib.rs* file, which is the crate root.
 These comments describe the entire crate.

-If we run `cargo doc --open`, we'll see these comments displayed on the front page of the documentation for `my_crate` above the list of public items in the crate, as shown in Figure 14-5:
+If we run `cargo doc --open`, we’ll see these comments displayed on the front page of the documentation for `my_crate` above the list of public items in the crate, as shown in Figure 14-5: